charcole/zmachine3270/ROMs/README.txt

 combined.bin is the two numbered ROMs containing the firmware combined as they are laid out in memory. combined.txt is the disassembly with a small number of notes added from the reverse engineering process.

+No ownership is implied.
+Archived for research purposes.
+ROM contents: (C) Informer Computer Terminals